BUCT-IUSRC/Dataset__ParallelBody/README.md

   Data labeling:Example of vibration sensor data
 <img src="https://github.com/BUCT-IUSRC/Dataset__ParallelBody/blob/main/readme_image/4.png">
   The e8:cb:ed:5a:54:12 device is located at the right front of the vehicle, the e8:cb:ed:5a:53:cc device is located at the right rear of the vehicle, the 38:1e:c7:e3:a3:85 device is located at the left front of the vehicle, and the e8:cb:ed:5a:57:4d device is located at the left rear of the vehicle.
-  Example of Light Sensor Data
+  Example of Light Sensor Data:

 <img src="https://github.com/BUCT-IUSRC/Dataset__ParallelBody/blob/main/readme_image/5.png">